norekdcs2020/Bindulator_v0.304_archive/README.md

 <BR>

 ## Known bugs
-1) Only one color available (other than black) while using button modifiers - cannot change font colour in PDF-Xchange Editor by keyboard shortcut.
+1) Only one color available (other than black) while using button modifiers - cannot change font colour in PDF-Xchange Editor by keyboard shortcut,
+2) Sometimes Excel loses focus after the Bindulator initialisation or bind visualization (the icon of background task does not appear) - you just need to press the mouse on the open Excel file.